 The lawsuit, though, had some political impact.
+Combined with pressure from looming congressional hearings, it moved the administration to backtrack.
 In 2007, the president placed the spying program under the jurisdiction of the FISA court, as required by law.
-Still, the administration claims it has the power to conduct NSA monitoring without warrants.
+Still, the administration claims it has the power to conduct NSA monitoring without warrants, and it remains unclear whether individual requests for surveillance go before the court.